stumpart/StumpJsCompiler/README.md

 With this module installed and configured, using StumpjsCompiler in your view scripts is easy:
 'compiledScript' is a view helper that will enable the user to enter a build name, eg. 'jstest1', which will then map to the 'jstest1' under 'builds' in the module.config.php file.

 ```php
 <?php echo $this->compiledScript('jstest1');?>
 ```

+This view helper call can be placed anywhere in ur view script in the head or body tag.